Archibald Campbell, 1st Marquess of Argyll: In the Covenanter movement

 An attempt by the king to deprive Argyll of his office as justiciary of Argyll failed, and on the prorogation of the parliament by Charles, in May 1640, Argyll moved that it should continue its sittings and that the government and safety of the kingdom should be secured by a committee of the estates, of which he was the guiding spirit.
-In June, he was trusted with a Commission of fire and sword against the royalists in Atholl and Angus, which, after succeeding in entrapping John Murray, 1st Earl of Atholl, he carried out with completeness and cruelty.
+In June, as part of what became known as the Second Bishops' War, he was trusted with a Commission of fire and sword against the royalists in Atholl and Angus, which, after succeeding in entrapping John Murray, 1st Earl of Atholl, he carried out with completeness and cruelty.

 It was on this occasion that the Bonnie Hoose o' Airlie was burned.
 By this time, the personal dislike and difference in opinion between Montrose and Argyll led to an open breach.
 The former arranged that on the occasion of Charles's approaching visit to Scotland, Argyll would be accused of high treason in the parliament.
 The plot, however, was disclosed, and Montrose, among others, was imprisoned.
 Accordingly, when the king arrived, he found himself deprived of every remnant of influence and authority.
 It only remained for Charles to make a series of concessions.
 He transferred control over judicial and political appointments to the parliament, created Argyll a marquess in 1641, and returned home, having, in Clarendon's words, made a perfect deed of gift of that kingdom.
 Meanwhile, there was an unsuccessful attempt to kidnap Argyll, Hamilton, and Lanark, known as The Incident.
 Argyll was mainly instrumental in this crisis in keeping the national party faithful to what was to him evidently the common cause, and in accomplishing the alliance with the Long Parliament in 1643.